Please review our Annual Meeting Policies before registering.

 AFS strives to ensure that all meeting participants have equal opportunities to engage in and contribute to its annual meeting.
 AFS selects only ADA-compliant meeting venues.
 Presenters and attendees are encouraged to request accommodations that will support their full participation in the conference; email [email protected] at least 60 days before the meeting.

-As a step towards equitable access, AFS has developed guidelines for conference presenters for an in-person gathering and for the virtual context for conference presenters to follow in order to make their work more accessible to all.
+As a step towards equitable access, AFS has developed guidelines for conference presenters for an in-person gathering and for virtual events for conference presenters to follow in order to make their work more accessible to all.
 AFS asks all presenters to read and follow these guidelines and to ask for assistance if needed.

 As in-person meeting attendees may experience multiple chemical sensitivities, please refrain from wearing all perfumes and use fragrance-free, unscented personal care products for the duration of our event.